abadid/cmsc424-spring2018/project4/README.md

 1. Please do not modify anything else.

-##Questions to answered on ELMS
+## Questions to answered on ELMS

 Based on your understanding of fuzzy functional dependency answer the following questions:

 1. A high cardinality score is assigned to ‘x’ in X if it occurs with different ‘y’ values in Y. (True or False)

-2. A high cardinality score is assigned to ‘x’ in X if it occurs with exactly one of the ‘y’ values multiple times.
+2. A high cardinality score is assigned to ‘x’ in X if it occurs with exactly one ‘y’ value multiple times.
 (True or False)

 3. A high consistency score is assigned to ‘x’ in X if it occurs multiple times with a fixed ‘y1’ in Y and with possibly few other values ‘y2’ in Y. (True or False)